pleabargain/EnglishHelpsYourCareer/idioms.md

 # Which came first the chicken or the egg?
 *  This idiomatic expression is used when it is not clear who or what caused something.
 # While the cat's away, the mouse will play
-*  People whose behaviour is strictly controlled go over the top when the authority is not around, which is why most
-*  teenagers have parties when their parents have gone on holiday.
-The parents are the scary authority figures, but the
-*  cat's away and the kids are the mice partying and enjoying their freedom.
+*  People whose behavior is strictly controlled go over the top when the authority is not around, which is why most  teenagers have parties when their parents have gone on holiday.
+The parents are the scary authority figures, but the  cat's away and the kids are the mice partying and enjoying their freedom.
 # Whistle for it
 *  If someone says that you can whistle for something, they are determined to ensure that you don't get it.
 # Whistle-stop tour